Supplementary insurance for travel vaccinations abroad in the EU

 FAQ

-An <a href="/solutions/subsolutions/auslandskrankenversicherung">international health insurance</a> covers the costs for medical treatments in the event of acute illnesses or accidents abroad.
-In contrast, the travel vaccination supplementary insurance covers the costs for preventive vaccinations that you receive in Germany before your trip.
+A overseas health insurance policy covers the costs of medical treatment for acute illnesses or accidents abroad.
+The travel vaccination add-on insurance, on the other hand, covers the costs of preventive vaccinations you receive in Germany before travelling.

 How do I correctly submit the costs for a travel vaccination?

-Yes, most good plans cover not only the cost of the vaccine but also the associated medical consultation and the administration of the vaccination itself.
+Yes, most good plans not only cover the cost of the vaccine, but also the associated medical consultation and the administration of the vaccination itself.

 Are there waiting periods for supplementary insurance for travel vaccinations?

-Request a personalised risk analysis now
+Request your individual risk analysis now

-Have your insurance situation reviewed for free and receive concrete optimisation suggestions.
+Have your insurance situation checked free of charge and receive specific optimisation suggestions.

 Subscribe to our newsletter